Artistic journey

 In order to finance his studies, Antoine worked for a year at the Musée des Augustins in Toulouse which allowed him to spend a lot of time every day with, in particular, the painting works of the 20th century.
 As he was always keen to be in keeping with his choice, he started learning the trade of interior painter and decorator and took part in the rehabilitation of a block of flats dating back to 1913.

-Biographical notes and exhibitions
+Biographical notes and personal exhibitions

 So, Antoine Dubruel’s paintings, with compositions made of « dreamlike abstractions » lead us to the heart of ghostly transformed landscapes when freedom of gesture and powerful colours are combined in paintings which some people will describe as being midway between figurative painting and dreamed of landscapes.
 One thing is certain, light, material and balance, more often a loss of balance, are the keystones of his work.